White willow bark

 White willow bark side effects

 No major white willow bark side effects have been reported in the medical literature except for anaphylaxis in a person who was allergic to aspirin.
 It is possible, though, that white willow bark may have similar side effects to aspirin.
 Some of these side effects could include stomach ache, ringing in the ears, nausea, and gastrointestinal bleeding.
+Adverse effects appear to be minimal as compared to non-steroidal anti-inflammatory drugs including aspirin.
+The primary cause for concern may relate to allergic reactions in salicylate-sensitive individuals.

 White Willow Bark studies